Last Updated: January 11, 2018

-Seniors who have few assets and a low income can apply for Medicaid, but because its eligibility requirements are strict, many families are caught in a position where their loved one is financially overqualified for Medicaid, but also cannot afford private pay care.
+Seniors who have few assets and a low income can apply for Medicaid, but because its eligibility requirements are strict, many families are stuck in a position where their loved one is financially overqualified for Medicaid, but also cannot afford private pay care.
 Seniors in this position can create what’s called a “Miller Trust,” whereby they sign most of their assets and income over to the state to become qualified for Medicaid.
 But this tends to be a last resort option and it can be easier to look for affordable private pay options.
-Learn more from these five insider secrets about how to find affordable assisted living.

 Quality Assisted Living on a Budget

-Here are some tips to help you find affordable assisted living facilities that can be trusted to care for your older loved one:
+Here are some tips to help you find affordable assisted living communities that can be trusted to care for your senior loved one: